Gastrointestinal Symptoms

 - Inability to control stools

-- Infection: fever combined with dizziness
+- Signs of infection, including fever combined with dizziness

 Ways to Manage Diarrhea

-- Keep a log of your diarrhea and what you are doing to manage it daily using the My STORITM app or a journal.
+- Keep a daily log of your diarrhea and what you are doing to manage it using the My STORITM app or a journal.

-- Gently wipe and clean your rectal area with mild soap and water or with wet wipes after each stool.
+- Gently wipe and clean your rectal area with mild soap and water or wet wipes after each stool.

 - Ask your health care provider about possible referrals to a registered dietician to help you manage diarrhea.

-- Drink plenty of fluids to replace lost water – aim for at least 64 oz every day.
+- Drink plenty of fluids to replace lost water (aim for at least 64 oz every day).

 - Avoid foods that can make diarrhea worse: